VN31/IPM_gpu/README.md

 The center interface is initialy straigth with random (+-1) values.

 ## Dissipation:
-On the base version, a diffusion ($\nu \Delta \theta$)is added to prevent numerical instabilities.
+On the base version, a diffusion ( $Eq + \nu \Delta \theta$ )is added to prevent numerical instabilities.
 It can be removed by changing the "reg_type" parameter to something else in Use_Me.jl.
 Also, hyper-diffusion can be used by changing "hp" (not working yet but will be implemented soon).

 ## Output:
 The scalar field is saved every "nout" time step in "path" as "ffields[time].h5" in h5 format.